-Obligations of all TSOs regarding voltage limits
+Obligations of TSOs regarding voltage limits

-- 1. In accordance with Article 18, each TSO shall endeavour to ensure that during the normal state the voltage remains in steady-state at the connection points of the transmission system within the ranges specified in the Tables 1 and 2 of Annex II. - 2.
+- 1. In accordance with Article 18, each TSO shall endeavour to ensure that the voltage remains in steady-state at the connection points of the transmission system within the ranges specified in the Tables 1 and 2 of Annex II, during the normal state and after the occurrence of a contingency. - 2.
 If the relevant TSO in Spain requires in accordance with Article 16(2) of Commission Regulation No [000/2015 RfG] that power generating modules connected to nominal voltages between 300 and 400 kV stay connected in the voltage range from 1.05 to 1.0875 per unit for an unlimited time, that additional voltage range shall be considered by the relevant TSO in Spain when complying with paragraph 1. - 3.
 Each TSO shall define the voltage base for the per unit values' notation. - 4.
-Each TSO shall endeavour to ensure that, during the normal state and after the occurrence of a contingency, the voltage remains, within wider voltage ranges for limited times of operation if there is agreement about those wider voltage ranges with transmission-connected DSOs, power generating facility owners in accordance with Article 16(2) of Commission Regulation No [000/2015 RfG] or HVDC system owners in accordance with Article 18 of Commission Regulation No [000/2015 HVDC].
+Each TSO shall endeavour to ensure that the voltage remains, during the normal state and after the occurrence of a contingency, within wider voltage ranges for limited times of operation if there is agreement about those wider voltage ranges with transmission connected DSOs, power generating facility owners in accordance with Article 16(2) of Commission Regulation No [000/2015 RfG] or HVDC system owners in accordance with Article 18 of Commission Regulation No [000/2015 HVDC].

-6 Council Directive 2008/114/EC of 8 December 2008 on the identification and designation of European critical infrastructures and the assessment of the need to improve their protection (OJ L 345, 23.12.2008, p.
+Council Directive 2008/114/EC of 8 December 2008 on the identification and designation of European critical infrastructures and the assessment of the need to improve their protection (OJ L 345, 23.12.2008, p.
 75).

-5. Each TSO shall agree, with the transmission-connected DSOs and the transmissionconnected significant grid users, about voltage ranges at the connection points below 110 kV if those voltage ranges are relevant for maintaining operational security limits.
+5. Each TSO shall agree, with the transmission connected DSOs and the transmission connected significant grid users, about voltage ranges at the connection points below 110 kV if those voltage ranges are relevant for maintaining operational security limits.
 Each TSO shall endeavour to ensure that the voltage remains within the agreed range during the normal state and after the occurrence of a contingency.